 A better way is to handle custom modifications using .patchtt.tt2 files (e.g. /etc/ngcp-config/templates/etc/cron.d/cleanup-tools.patchtt.tt2).
-In this case, on every "ngcpcfg patch", a .patchtt.tt2 file will be applied on top of the .tt2 file and the result will be saved into the
+In this case, on every "ngcpcfg patch", a .patchtt.tt2 file will be applied on top of the .tt2 file and the result will be saved into the customtt file and used commonly as described in the previous section. "ngcpcfg patch" is the first step on "ngcpcfg build" that guarantees the latest upstream templates with the availability of the necessary local changes on every configuration apply.

-The patch to be applied to the corresponding .tt2 template file is selected in the following order (highest to lowest): .patchtt.tt2.\$HOSTNAME .patchtt.tt2.\$PAIRNAME .patchtt.tt2.\$HA_NODE .patchtt.tt2
+The patch to be applied to the corresponding .tt2 template file is selected in the following order (highest to lowest): .patchtt.tt2.\$HOSTNAME .patchtt.tt2.\$PAIRNAME .patchtt.tt2.\$HA NODE .patchtt.tt2